 In Mongolia, meat and cashmere are the primary economic resources, as opposed to agricultural activities.
 Habitat degradation and the expansion of the human population threaten the already declining population of snow leopards.
 A growing concern towards the conservation of these cats is the issue of retribution killing for livestock depredation.
 Poaching of natural prey increases the incidents of the human-carnivore conflict.

 In order to find out the effect livestock depredation has on a herding community, I initiated a verbal survey, as part of my final Master’s project, to gain information on the perceived livestock loss statistics and attitudes toward snow leopards.
 A survey of 13 questions representing priority concerns for conservation initiatives and herders, was used to interview the heads of household of herder settlements.
-After I completed my masters degree, I continued as an independent researcher to acquire more interview data.
-The manuscript for this case-study is being prepared for publication.
+After I completed my masters degree, I continued as an independent researcher to acquire more interview data for the local park staff.

-Along with collecting data from different sites, park staff are working closely with the herding community to monitor snow leopard conflicts and sightings.
-Meanwhile, I’m working with my Mongolia field partners to come up with methods that preserve the livelihoods of herders while protecting this endangered cat.
+Along with collecting data from different sites, park staff are working closely with the herding community to monitor snow leopard conflicts and sightings so that conflict mitigation methods can be implemented.